 Nature or nurture?

 So is the ability to network well a natural trait, an innate element of someone’s personality.
-Or can it be learnt, could anybody gain the social skills, confidence, memory tools, gravitas, credibility, respect and relaxed friendly disposition that makes a good networker.
+Or can it be learnt – could anybody gain the social skills, confidence, memory tools, gravitas, credibility, respect and relaxed friendly disposition that makes a good networker.

-For that matter, perhaps a starting point is thinking about what it is that makes a good networker?
+Perhaps a starting point is thinking about what it is that makes a good networker?

 For me it’s someone that makes me feel although I matter when they talk to you.
 Even if, in reality and on later analysis, I know that they don’t know me and perhaps don’t really want or need to know me.
 It’s someone who I’ll remember and want to follow up with, who appears to empathise and understand, and that I feel relaxed talking to.
 To do that, that person has to understand my world, be knowledgeable, and have superb levels of emotional intelligence.
 It helps too if they are well presented, remember or have learnt something about me, and demonstrate a willingness to listen.

 Put simply, personality is important, alongside memory, empathy and emotional intelligence.
 Experience and knowledge count too.